 Ready to Apply?

 The Translational Plant Sciences Center's interdisciplinary graduate education program is supported by the Virginia Tech Graduate School and Fralin Life Sciences Institute.
 To apply, visit the graduate school admissions site here.
-To meet us virtually and learn more about the program, attend our Recruitment Event November 12, 2022 from 10am-12pm EST.
+To meet TPSC faculty and current graduate students virtually, and learn more about the program, attend our Recruitment Event, date TBD.

 Completed applications should include: